 7 easy steps to master your reputation management strategy

 An effective online reputation strategy can help existing and prospective patients recognize you as a credible, reliable, established and authoritative medical practice.
-Positive reviews can also crush negative comments, forcing them lower on search engine results pages and minimizing their damage.
+The more reviews you have, the less damage any negative feedback has on your overall image.
 Check out seven compelling strategies for monitoring and enhancing the online reputation of your healthcare practice:

 #1 Leverage online ratings and reviews

 More than 77% of patients browse through online reviews as their first step towards finding a new doctor.
 Patients use both healthcare-specific ratings websites like Vitals and RateMDs and general review sites like Yelp and CitySearch.
 Your goal is to have a large number of positive reviews across multiple rating sites.
 Instead of waiting for reviews to come in, ask for reviews from your customers in genuine ways that encourage them to share positive experiences online.
 Make the review process easy, and consider implementing a tool that aggregates reviews from various websites so you can manage all your reviews in one place.